about this session

-Analyse the impact the changing national religion would have on the Tudor court.
+- Analyse the impact of the changing national religion on the Tudor court.

-Explore the physical evidence to examine the different kinds of religious belief among the early Tudor monarchs.
+- Explore the physical evidence to examine the different kinds of religious belief among the early Tudor kings and queens.

 - The development of Church, state and society in Britain 1509-1745.

 - Understanding historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and using them to make connections, draw contrasts, analyse trends and frame historically-valid questions.

 - Understanding how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.

 10:30, 11:45, 13:15